LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** False

-**Description:** Specify if the weather file is ERA5 reanalysis hourly data downloaded directly from ERA5 copernicus database or API.
+**Description:** Specify if the weather file is ERA5 reanalysis hourly data downloaded directly from ERA5 Copernicus database or API.
 If false, the weather file is assumed to be daily average data generated using the /weather/ERA5_hourly_to_daily.py script.

 **Notes on acquisition:** N/A